Gurobi/gurobi-optimods/docs/source/mods/l1-regression.rst

     .. tab:: Loss Function

-        :code:`L1Regression` fits a linear model with coefficients :math:`w` to minimize the sum of absolute errors.
+        :code:`LADRegression` fits a linear model with coefficients :math:`w` to minimize the sum of absolute errors.

         .. math::